Pro tip: set yourself limits based on how much you would like to win. Test your chances of winning using our simulator.

 Roulette Platform Providers

 Online roulette software is dominated by 10 – 20 major players, with Tel Aviv based Playtech leading the pack.
 Other notable operators include NetEnt, Microgaming, Nyx, Openbet, IGT and Williams Interactive.
 Most roulette games you find online will have been developed by one of these firms, and as licensed and regulated entities in White List jurisdictions your money will be safe.You can read more about the leading platform providers and operators here.
+One popular operator for online roulette is the bet365 casino which offers a bonus code for all new customers.

 Regulated Gaming Licenses